snoopy3921/AK-mOS---The-simple-RTOS-on-AK-base-kit/README.md

-# Ak/OS - The simple RTOS on AK base kit
+# AK-mOS - The simple RTOS on AK base kit
  Embedded RTOS for ARM-Cortex M3